 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Eating too much black licorice can make your heart skip a beat or two — or even more.
-Though it happens rarely, black licorice can cause an irregular heartbeat in some people — and an excess may cause serious harm.
+Registered dietitian Katherine Patton, MEd, RD, CSSD, LD, says eating too much black licorice can make your heart skip a beat or two — or even more.
+Though it happens rarely, black licorice can cause an irregular heartbeat in some people and an excess may cause serious harm.

 The dangers of decreased potassium

 Black licorice contains a compound that comes from licorice root that can lower your potassium levels.
 Lower potassium levels can cause those abnormal heart arrhythmias.

 The U.S. Food and Drug Administration experts blame glycyrrhizin, the sweetening compound derived from the licorice root.
 This compound can cause potassium levels in the body to decrease and when this happens, some people can experience abnormal heart rhythms.

 Others, especially those over 40 with a history of heart disease and/or high blood pressure, may experience other potentially serious problems, including a rise in blood pressure, lethargy and even congestive heart failure.

 “If you already have heart disease or high blood pressure, then be a little more aware of how you’re feeling if you eat this kind of licorice,” says Patton.
 “Stop eating it if you think you notice any type of irregular heartbeats.”